nycmeshnet/nycmeshnet.github.io/join/index.md

 ---
 Please read our [FAQ](../faq) and the Network Commons License [(NCL.pdf)](../ncl.pdf) before filling in the Join form.
 Also read our [install info.](../blog/install-info/)

+If you can convince your neighbors to join also we will put you at the top of the install list.
+It is easier for us to do multiple installs in the one building.

 **Why should I join the mesh now?**

 By joining the mesh now you help us grow and increase our reach across the city.
 This is a community project and you will be helping to create a decentralized infrastructure, free from traditional business interests.